CloudifySource/cloudify-recipes/services/chef/README.md

 # Common Chef service files
 This folder contains common files and a base service recipe for Chef based services.
 The idea is using `extend` to include this recipe and supporting files.

-> *Important*: Currently the chef recipes have only been tested on an Ubuntu environment on Amazon EC2.
-Please make sure to use the [EC2 ubuntu cloud driver](https://github.com/CloudifySource/cloudify-cloud-drivers/tree/master/ec2-ubuntu) when installing services or applications that are based on this recipe

 ## The ChefBootstrap class
 The ChefBootstrap class is used to bootstrap chef.
 Use the `getBootsrap` factory method to obtain a class instance.